billchaison/WinSCoPe/README.md

 ![alt text](https://github.com/billchaison/WinSCoPe/blob/master/savedlg.png)

-The steps required to deobfuscate the pasword that is stored in either the Windows registry or a WinSCP.ini file reside under a protected repository in my BitBucket
+The steps required to deobfuscate the password that is stored in either the Windows registry or a WinSCP.ini file reside under a protected repository in my BitBucket

 https://bitbucket.org/billchaison/winscope